mthussain1234/test-ssh/README.md

 Doing both `cd` `ls` help us see if any files were created.
 As we can see above nothing else was created.

 Using `touch README.md`, it lets us create a README file within this respoitory.
-` cat README.md` lets us explore the contents.
+` cat README.md` - `cat` is a command that is used to concatenate and display the contents of one or more files, and in this case we use it to display the `README.md`.
-`nano README.md` lets us edit the README.md contents through Git Bash itself, which we can see below.
+`nano README.md` - lets us edit the README.md contents through Git Bash itself, which we can see below.

 ![Alt text](ssh_pics/Picture11.png "Nano")